Manhattan, Florida: Hurricanes and The Depression

 All of this activity ended with the combination of the hurricanes of 1926 and 1928 which devastated south Florida, causing investors to withdraw from the state.
 Manhattan and many other real estate ventures around the state suffered from this downturn.
 The land of Manhattan reverted to the state of Florida for back taxes.
 The Murphy Act was soon passed by the state legislature, allowing anyone to pay back taxes on a property in debt and in return would receive a deed for that land from the state.
 Despite its foreclosure, the failed development was still listed in a 1943 plat book of Manatee County, and shows the location to be in the middle of Manatee River Farms, north of the Manatee River and Gilley Creek, at Range 20 East and Township 34 South.
 Parrish-Manhattan Road runs to the west of the area, and the road is now known as County Road 675.
 The area insects this road and State Road 64, near the present-day Edward Chance Preserve.

 Rutland Ranch to the present

-In 1944, Hubert Rutland, a St. Petersburg, FL-based businessman, began the process of buying up tax and deeds and unpaid drainage bonds on property along County Road 675 that included the former Manhattan subdivision.
+In 1944, Hubert Rutland, a St. Petersburg, Florida–based businessman, began the process of buying up tax and deeds and unpaid drainage bonds on property along County Road 675 that included the former Manhattan subdivision.
 This land and other nearby tracts of land were secured and incorporated into Rutland's eventual 30,000 acre ranch.
 After being transformed into a headquarters of the ranch, the Manhattan hotel appears to have burned down in the intervening years, and any other original structures have similarly ceased to exist.
 As of 2019, this area is under development for Highland Homes' Aviary, a new housing community.